Please allow THREE full working days for repeat prescriptions to be processed. This does not include weekends and bank holidays.

 - If you wish to use the secure Patient Access service (you must have login details available from reception) then click here

 Click here to view instructions on how to register for the service (for initial registration or re-registration).
-Please note that you need to collect a online appointment registration letter from the surgery in-person (due to confidentiality we require patients to collect in-person).
+Please note that you need to collect a online appointment registration letter from the surgery in-person or this could be emailed to you provided that you have signed up with your email address at the time of your initial registration.
 Please bring photographic ID with you.
+If you don't have photographic ID, the admin staff will ask you 3 security questions relating to your medical records in order to verify they are giving the document to the right person.

 Using Patient Access Service you can check your medication and ordering repeat medication.
 Once requested you can track progress of your request and simply collect your prescription from the practice or chemist.